 There is no hierarchy in Scrum.
-However, the responsibilities must be clearly known and respected.
+However, the responsibilities must be known and respected.

 The Product Owner role is part of the Scrum team, along with the Development Team and the Scrum Master role.

 The Product Owner role creates user-oriented "tasks" (items).
-Items have a broad meaning.
-They are not only User Stories but also defects (bugs), research tasks or technical improvements, ideas, etc. Their most popular format is called User Stories.
+Items have a broad meaning and include not only User Stories but also defects (bugs), research tasks or technical improvements, ideas, etc. The most popular item format is called User Stories.
 These are the "tasks" that the entire team works on to create the product.

 The Product Owner role works with stakeholders and represents their interest.
-He or she is looking for ways to satisfy their interests and product requirements.
+He or she is looking for ways to satisfy their product requirements.

 Sometimes, before the actual work starts, the Product Owner and the stakeholders create the so-called Product Vision.

 Product Vision is a collection of information divided into groups.
-Data is collected on who the actual users of the product are, what their needs or expectations are.
-How the product will be distributed, sales methods, and other market factors are also described.
-What are the main factors that will determine the price can also often be a theme in the Product Vision.
+Data is collected on the actual users of the product, their needs or expectations, ways of distribution, sales methods, and other market factors.
+The factors determining the price can also often be a theme in the Product Vision.

 When all this information is gathered, the Product Vision serves as a basis for creating ideas, concepts, prototypes for the project, as well as its actual production.

-In classic Product Management, working on a Product Vision is Product Manager activity.
-But since Scrum does not include a Product Manager role, the Product Owner role is the closest understanding of the Product Manager.
+In classic Product Management, working on the Product Vision is Product Manager activity.
+But since Scrum does not include a Product Manager role, the Product Owner role is the closest to Product Manager.